 TOWN OF OCEAN CITY

 There are three full-time positions in this division, two firefighter/mechanics and one clerical position.
-The Retention/Recruitment Coordinator position has not been funded in FY 21.
-The Volunteers were paying the salary and the Town was covering the benefits for this position.
+The reduction in the Salary and Wages line item reflects the retirement of a long-term employee.
 Salary changes include a step increase effective January 1, 2024.
 Allocations for health insurance, pension and worker’s compensation increase.
 No contribution for retiree health has been funded.

 CHANGES IN OPERATIONS: